 Now for the fun part… The toppings.
 I drizzled my pancakes with tahini and chopped figs (both high in calcium) and added sliced bananas because I love ’em.
 No syrup needed!
 However, if you want BONUS calcium-points, you can add a drizzle of blackstrap molasses.

 For even MORE bonus calcium-points, enjoy a side of steamed broccoli with a drizzle of olive oil and a pinch of sea salt.
 Broccoli is high in calcium and — call me crazy, but — I LOVE eating leftover steamed broccoli cold, straight out of the fridge.
 Whenever we make steamed broccoli I make EXTRA so that I can have it for breakfast the next morning.
 It always makes me feel like a superhero (and helps stabilize my blood sugar).

-As you may know from my Weekend Reboot plan, I like to have my biggest meal at mid-day, when digestion is strongest.
-This meal is great because it can be prepped ahead of time.
-The salad is even better as “leftovers” (after a day in the fridge), and the turnip greens are great hot or cold.
+I like to have my biggest meal at mid-day, when digestion is strongest.
+This following recipe is great because it can be prepped ahead of time.
+The salad is even better as “leftovers” (after a day in the fridge), and the turnip greens are good hot or cold.